ROCm/rocALUTION/docs/design/design.rst

 The Operator and Vector classes
 ```````````````````````````````
-The :cpp:class:`rocalution::Operator` and :cpp:class:`rocalution::Vector` classes and its derived local and global classes, see :ref:`rocalution_opvec`, are the classes available by the rocALUTION API.
+The :cpp:class:`Operator <rocalution::Operator>` and :cpp:class:`Vector <rocalution::Vector>` classes and its derived local and global classes, see :ref:`rocalution_opvec`, are the classes available by the rocALUTION API.
 While granting the user access to all relevant functionality, all hardware relevant implementation details are hidden.

-Each local object, derived from an operator or vector, contains a pointer to a `Base`-class, a `Host`-class and a `Accelerator`-class of same type (e.g. a :cpp:class:`rocalution::LocalMatrix` contains pointers to a :cpp:class:`rocalution::BaseMatrix`, :cpp:class:`rocalution::HostMatrix` and :cpp:class:`rocalution::AcceleratorMatrix`).
+Each local object, derived from an operator or vector, contains a pointer to a `Base`-class, a `Host`-class and an `Accelerator`-class of same type (e.g. a :cpp:class:`LocalMatrix <rocalution::LocalMatrix>` contains pointers to a :cpp:class:`BaseMatrix <rocalution::BaseMatrix>`, :cpp:class:`HostMatrix <rocalution::HostMatrix>` and :cpp:class:`AcceleratorMatrix <rocalution::AcceleratorMatrix>`).
 The `Base`-class pointer will always point towards either the `Host`-class or the `Accelerator`-class pointer, dependend on the runtime decision of the local object.
 `Base`-classes and their derivatives are further explained in :ref:`rocalution_base_classes`.

-Furthermore, each global object, derived from an operator or vector, embeds two `Local`-classes of same type to store the interior and ghost part of the global object (e.g. a :cpp:class:`rocalution::GlobalVector` contains two :cpp:class:`rocalution::LocalVector`).
+Furthermore, each global object, derived from an operator or vector, embeds two `Local`-classes of same type to store the interior and ghost part of the global object (e.g. a :cpp:class:`GlobalVector <rocalution::GlobalVector>` contains two :cpp:class:`LocalVector <rocalution::LocalVector>`).
 For more details on distributed data structures, see :ref:`rocalution_multinode`.

 .. _rocalution_base_classes: